Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Introduction

 \section{Introduction}

-3D point cloud semantic segmentation has wide-ranging applications across various fields, such as autonomous driving \citep{wang2025destination, fei2024enhancing}, robotics \citep{soori2023artificial, hu2024towards}, and augmented reality \citep{sereno2020collaborative}.
-While fully supervised learning has achieved numerous improvements in complex scene understanding \citep{zhang2024pointgt, lai2022stratified}, its effectiveness is constrained by the need for large-scale, expensive, and fully-annotated datasets.
-To address this challenge, few-shot 3D point cloud semantic segmentation (\textbf{FS-PCS}) has recently attracted increasing attention, enabling models to generalize to unseen novel categories with just a few annotated samples \citep{an2024rethinking, zhu2024no, he2023prototype}.
+\IEEEPARstart{p}{oint} cloud semantic segmentation has wide-ranging multimedia applications across various fields, such as autonomous driving \cite{li2025s4r, fei2024enhancing}, robotics \cite{soori2023artificial, hu2024towards}, and augmented reality \cite{sereno2020collaborative}.
+While fully-supervised learning has achieved numerous improvements in complex scene understanding \cite{zhang2024pointgt, lai2022stratified}, its effectiveness is constrained by the need for large-scale, expensive and fully-annotated datasets.
+To address this challenge, few-shot 3D point cloud semantic segmentation (\textbf{FS-PCS}) has recently attracted increasing attention, enabling models to generalize to unseen novel categories with just a few annotated samples \cite{an2024rethinking, zhu2024no, he2023prototype}.

-Existing FS-PCS methods typically adhere to the meta-learning framework \citep{vinyals2016matching, snell2017prototypical}, where prototypes derived from a handful of annotated support samples serve as benchmarks for segmenting unseen query point clouds.
-However, these prototypical methods face significant challenges due to the inherent sparsity, disorder, and non-structural nature of point clouds \citep{zhao2024joint}, which complicates the generation of robust and generalizable prototypes.
-This difficulty manifests in two critical, intertwined problems: Intra-class Diversity and Inter-set Inconsistency.
+Existing FS-PCS methods typically adhere to the meta-learning framework \cite{vinyals2016matching, snell2017prototypical}, where prototypes derived from a handful of annotated support samples serve as benchmarks for segmenting unseen query point clouds.
+However, due to the inherent sparsity and non-structural nature of point clouds, prototypes derived from the limited support set are often misaligned and suffer from a small capacity, hindering effective generalization to novel categories.
+We term the prototype's limited representational capacity as ``small capacity".
+These limitations stem from two specific issues: i) the prototype's limited representational capacity fails to cover the full intra-class diversity of a novel category, and ii) the prototypes suffer from misalignment with the query space due to the inter-set inconsistency between support and query sets.